-- Both you and your child should learn to recognize the "Signs and Symptoms" of concussion as listed above. - Teach your child to tell the coaching staff if he or she experiences such symptoms. - Emphasize to administrators, coaches, teachers, and other parents your concerns and expectations about concussion and safe play. - Teach your child to tell the coaching staff if he or she suspects that a teammate has a concussion. - Monitor sports equipment for safety, fit, and maintenance. - Ask teachers to monitor any decrease in grades or changes in behavior that could indicate concussion. - Report concussions that occurred during the school year to appropriate school staff.
-This will help in monitoring injured athletes as they move to the next season's sports.
+- Learn to recognize the "Signs and Symptoms" of concussion as listed above. - Emphasize to administrators, coaches, and other parents your concerns and expectations about concussion and safe play. - Teach your athlete to tell the coaching staff if the athlete suspects that they or a teammate has a concussion. - Monitor sports equipment for safety, fit, and maintenance.

+- Ask teachers to monitor any decrease in grades or changes in behavior that could indicate concussion. - Report concussions that occurred during the school year or over the summer to appropriate school staff.
+This will help in monitoring and protecting injured athletes as they move to the next season's sports.